slavahatnuke/plus.garden.fixtures.docker-compose/README.md

 it drops or creates docker container(s) to support your app with fresh datasets and services. take a look [plus.garden bdd framework](https://www.npmjs.com/package/plus.garden) for more details.

+if you need debug loading fixtures just add flag `--debug` like:
+`./garden.js fixtures.load --debug` it should print additional info about process.

 Have a fun!